Networks-Learning/memorize/README.md

 This is a repository containing code and data for the paper:

 > B. Tabibian, U. Upadhyay, A. De, A. Zarezade, Bernhard Schölkopf, and M. Gomez-Rodriguez.
 Optimizing Human Learning via Spaced Repetition Optimization.
-To appear at the Proceedings of the National Academy of Sciences (PNAS).
+To appear at the Proceedings of the National Academy of Sciences (PNAS), 2019.

 ## Pre-requisites